How to Become a School Marching Band Director

 Bachelor's Degree in Music or Music Education

 A bachelor’s degree in music is essential, but other degrees might work as well.
-Most directors earn a Bachelor of Fine Arts degree, but you can also get a music degree with a major that focuses on the instrument you play.
+Most band directors earn a Bachelor of Fine Arts degree, but you can also get a music degree with a major that focuses on the instrument you play.
 As long as there's a way to certify your musical skills, most public schools will consider you at least as a band teacher.

 Advanced Degrees in Music